vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_update.md

       --on-ddl string           New instruction on what to do when DDL is encountered in the VReplication stream.
 Possible values are IGNORE, STOP, EXEC, and EXEC_IGNORE.
   -t, --tablet-types strings    New source tablet types to replicate from (e.g. PRIMARY,REPLICA,RDONLY).
       --tablet-types-in-order   When performing source tablet selection, look for candidates in the type order as they are listed in the tablet-types flag. (default true)
-  -w, --workflow string         The workflow you want to update (required).
+  -w, --workflow string         The workflow you want to update.
 ```

 ### Options inherited from parent commands

 ```
-      --action_timeout duration   timeout for the total command (default 1h0m0s) -k, --keyspace string           Keyspace context for the workflow (required).
+      --action_timeout duration   timeout to use for the command (default 1h0m0s) --compact                   use compact format for otherwise verbose outputs -k, --keyspace string           Keyspace context for the workflow.
-      --server string             server to use for connection (required)
+      --server string             server to use for the connection (required)
 ```

 ### SEE ALSO